-On daily basis, people strive to maintain good posture.
-Good posture goes beyond the way we look, it includes the way we sit, stand and walk and its effects on our health and mood.
+On a daily basis, people strive to maintain good posture.
+Fixing poor posture goes beyond the way we look, it includes the way we sit, stand and walk and its effects on our health and mood.
 Posture refers to the position that holds the body upright against gravity while standing, sitting or lying down.
-Good posture involves training the body to stand, sit or lie in positions that will not over strain the muscles and ligaments during movement or rigorous activities.
-Posture has an influence on how we feel, function and our general health, including health problems like “text neck”.
+Better posture involves training the body to stand, sit or lie in positions that will not over strain the muscles and ligaments during movement or rigorous activities.
+Both good and poor posture has an influence on how we feel, function and our general health, including health problems like “text neck”.

-Several factors frequently work on our alignment to achieve good posture.
-These factors include; core support, muscles imbalances, the connectivity of the body and tension pattern.
-The body is dynamic and mobile and better posture is achieved when we remember the body's inherit mobility.
+Several factors frequently work on our alignment to achieve better posture.
+These factors include; support for core muscles, muscle imbalances, the connectivity of the body and tension pattern.
+The body is dynamic and mobile and positive posture is achieved when we remember the body's inherent mobility.

-Stretching is crucial for flexibility, range of motion and injury prevention.
-Incorporating stretching into daily routine is important, for the improvement in health and functioning of the body.
-Routine stretching help to increase blood flow and nutrients to the muscles and cartilage.
+Stretching exercises are crucial for flexibility, range of motion and injury prevention.
+Incorporating stretching into a daily routine is important for the improvement in health and functioning of the body.
+Routine stretching helps to increase blood flow and nutrients to the muscles and cartilage.
 Stretching helps to loosen the tight muscles that may be affecting the posture negatively.
-Some of the stretches to improve posture are;
+Some of the stretches to improve your posture are;

 Tips for Better Posture:

-- Pay Attention to Low-back Pain: Tension in the hips and upper legs can cause low back pain.
-Therefore, avoid locking legs and ensure that your legs are stretch regularly to any direction.
-The muscles stretch better when they are warmed up with shaking first.
+Tension in the hips and upper legs can cause low back pain.
+Therefore, avoid locking your legs straight and ensure that your legs are stretched regularly to any direction.
+The muscles stretch better when they are warmed up by shaking first.

 Maintaining a good posture has countless health benefits.
 It enhances the flexibility of the body.
 Some of the health benefits of good posture are;

 Maintaining a good posture and putting our muscles and ligaments into alignment is very essential.
-Always maintain a good posture and improve your image in the society Bad posture is a known enemy to our physical health, always avoid it.
+Always maintain a good posture and improve posture image in society.
+Bad posture is a known enemy to our physical health, always avoid it.
 Maintain good posture and remain healthy, as health is wealth.